Fight the Fluff (Part 1): How to Improve Business Copy by Cutting the Clutter

 Becomes: The Marketing Team creates engaging campaigns designed to build brand awareness.

-You can ‘think outside the box’, ‘batten down the hatches’ or be ‘up to your ears’, but be careful about using clichés or metaphors in business copy, especially if you’re writing for an international audience who might not know what they mean.
-Check out a comprehensive list of clichés here, plus further guidance on dead metaphors, old expressions that may have lost touch with their original meaning.
+We can all ‘think outside the box’, ‘batten down the hatches’ or be ‘up to our ears’, but clichés or metaphors don’t always work in business copy, especially if it’s for an international audience who might not know what they mean.

 Words referring to abstract or intangible qualities, ideas or concepts, such as ‘success’, ‘improvement’ or ‘efficiency’, can be vague and open to misinterpretation.
 Using concrete language that refers to specific actions, physical things, or actual results or metrics grounds the writing, giving tangible details readers can relate to and understand.